This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 I used the result that is shown first (usually those of run3) in Excel.

-After all 11 (top 10 + my page) reports were completed, I calculated the average of the top 10 and colored all below average green and all above average red.
+After completing all 11 (top 10 + my page) reports, I calculated the average of the top 10 and colored all below average green and all above average red.

 This is not necessarily always the same as good or bad.
 More bytes of valuable content would be better than fewer bytes of crappy content, but I just looked at it at a traffic/performance level.